CodingNomads/articles/python-datatypes/python_datatypes.md

 -	*Instances*
 -	*Exceptions*

+## Most Common Python Data Types

-But in order to start working with Python, you just need to know about these datatypes (each of which fall within one of the above super categories):
+Now in order to really start working with Python, the following data types are the most important to know.
+Each of these fall within one of the above super categories, and are very commonly used in Python projects.
 1. Integer/`int` (numbers)
 2. Float/`float` (numbers)
 3. String/`str` (sequence)